AriRice/Leiothlypis_first_chapter/README.md

 3. Execute phylo50kbp_array.sh.
 This'll take awhile (at least 1 day).

-4. Run both parts of Step 04 in interactive sessions, then transfer tree files to local computer.
+4. Run both parts of Step 04 in interactive sessions, then transfer tree and stats files to local computer for plotting.

-6. Look at
+5. Plot trees in Figtree (instructions not included here)

+6. Plot windowed stats in R (script not included here...yet)

+# TWISST (For weighting topologies and plotting tree discordance across windows)
+1.

+# Treemix
+I didn't put any methods on Github because it was very straightforward and ultimately didn't tell me anything.